Hans Christian Heg

-Hans Christian Heg (December 21, 1829 – September 20, 1863) was a Norwegian American abolitionist, journalist, anti-slavery activist, politician and soldier, best known for leading the Scandinavian 15th Wisconsin Infantry Regiment on the Union side in the American Civil War.
-He died of the wounds he received at the Battle of Chickamauga.
+Hans Christian Heg (December 21, 1829 – September 20, 1863) was a Norwegian American journalist, anti-slavery activist, politician, and soldier.
+He was best known for leading the 15th Wisconsin Infantry Regiment (known as the Scandinavian Regiment) on the Union side in the American Civil War; he died of wounds he received at the Battle of Chickamauga.
+He previously held elected office as the 6th prison commissioner of Wisconsin (1860-1862).

+A bronze statue of Heg in military gear stands at the east corner of the Wisconsin State Capitol Square.

 Early life, immigration, and education

 Heg was born at Haugestad in the community of Lierbyen in Lier, Buskerud, Norway on December 21, 1829.
 He was the eldest of the four children of the innkeeper Even Hansen Heg (1790–1850) and his wife Sigrid "Siri" Olsdatter Kallerud Heg (1799–1842).
 The family moved to America in 1840, settling in the Muskego Settlement in Wisconsin.
 Hans Heg was eleven years old when his family arrived in Muskego.
 He soon earned a reputation for himself as being a gifted boy.

 Career

 At twenty years old, lured by the discovery of gold in the Sacramento Valley, he and three friends joined the army of "Forty-Niners".
 He spent the next two years prospecting for gold in California.
 Upon the death of his father, he returned to the Muskego area in 1851.
 He married Gunhild Einong (1833–1922), daughter of a Norwegian immigrant.
 His daughter Hilda S. married New Jersey politician Charles N. Fowler.

 Heg was a major in the 4th Wisconsin Militia, and became a rising young politician who found slavery abhorrent.
 He was an outspoken anti-slavery activist and a leader of Wisconsin's Wide Awakes, an anti-slave catcher militia.
 He became an ardent member of the Free Soil Party, and soon joined the recently formed Republican Party.
 In 1859, Heg was elected commissioner of the state prison in Waupun, and served there for two years.
 He was the first Norwegian-born candidate elected statewide in Wisconsin.
 Heg spearheaded many reforms to the prison, believing that prisons should be used to "reclaim the wandering and save the lost".
 On August 1, 1860, at great risk to his career, he provided shelter to Sherman Booth, a man who was made a federal fugitive after inciting a mob to rescue an escaped slave.